aiven/devportal/docs/products/opensearch/howto/audit-logs.rst

 4. **Modify visualization**:

-   To make changes to a visualization, select the pencil icon next to the visualization you want to modify on the **Visualization** screen, make the desired modifications, and save them.
+   To make changes to a visualization, in the **Visualization** screen, select the pencil icon next to the visualization you want to modify, make the desired changes, and save them.

 Related reading